 This section describes how to use the Administration Console to connect to and manage message brokers.

 You cannot start a broker using the Administration Console.
-Instead, use one of the following methods, depending on how Message Queue was installed:
+Instead, use one of the following methods:

 If you used the Windows Start menu, the command window will appear, indicating that the broker is ready by displaying lines like the following: